SaulDoesCode/rilti.js/README.md

 * dom event management
 * models, sync/async accessors, observe props
 * create elements in javascript don't write clunky html
-* components aka custom-elements, no polyfill needed!
+* components aka. custom-elements.
+No polyfill needed!
 * vue-like directives aka custom attributes
 * great dom manipulation functions
 * functional composition
 * powerful yet petite notifier system (pub/sub)
 * no classes, no this, no extra fuzz, functional positive
 * no old javascript, we use modern features like Proxy
-* A Gziped rilti.min.js weighs less than 4.4kb
+* A Gziped rilti.min.js weighs less than 4.6kb

 To use Rilti just download **/dist/rilti.min.js** and pop it in a script tag. **If you have any issues just tell me, I'm on it.**